solana-foundation/developer-content/content/courses/mint-extensions/non-transferable-token.md

   - Mint a non-transferable token
   - Attempt to transfer the non-transferable token
 description:
-  "Non-transferrable tokens are useful for things like certificates of achievement, digiital identity, ticketing and more.
-Learn how to create a non-transferrable token with the Token Extensions program."
+  "Create tokens that can't be transferred.
+Certificates, identity, ticketing and more."
 ---

 ## Summary